nosoccus/Data-Mining/README.md

 # Data-Mining-IAD
+*Created by Rostyslav Holoven CS-311*
-There will be labs for the Data Mining course in Lviv Polytechnic
+[ ] There will be labs for the Data Mining course in Lviv Polytechnic